Map Cleaner // User Guide

 Analyzing

 Click the green Analyze button in the sidebar.
 The app parses the PDF content stream, extracts every drawing element, and categorizes them by color, line weight, shape type, and size.
 This may take a few seconds for large files.
+A loading spinner appears automatically if the PDF takes more than a second to process.

 After analysis, the filter panels appear in the sidebar and you can start cleaning.
+PDFs with a /Rotate flag (common in architectural plans scanned or saved in landscape orientation) are handled automatically and display correctly.

 02